 - Wednesday worship is our singing assembly

-- Thursday worship is led by our Head of School
+- Thursday worship is led by a member of senior staff

 - Friday worship is led by our Year 6 children and is where we celebrate achievement in the school from the past week.
 The children also nominate each for demonstrating one of our core Christian values.